 On the way back out of the canyon, decided to walk instead of taking the shuttle.
 Nature is best experienced when going slow.

-Me and my faithful steed rented Toyota driving back to Vegas into the sunset.
+faithful steed rented Toyota driving back to Vegas into the sunset.